academe/OmniPay-Payone/README.md

 $response = $request->send();
 ~~~

-The response will be a redirect response.
-For the `classic` method it will be a GET response.
+The response will be a redirect response, either GET or POST, according to the `redirectMethod`
+parameter.

 You can retrieve the GET URL and redirect in your application, or leave OmniPay to do the redirect:

 ~~~php